-Lenders may charge 5% origination fee on each loan in addition to the insurance premium charged on the loan.
+Lenders may charge 5.5% origination fee on each loan in addition to the insurance premium charged on the loan.
 These charges will be deducted from the proceeds of the loan.

-The Higher Education Amendments of 1980 authorized PLUS loans to parents of dependent undergraduate students through the Guaranteed Student Loan Program, and now self-supporting undergraduate and graduate students are also eligible for the loan.
-The interest rate on PLUS loans may vary, because it is dependent on the Treasury bill rates.
+The Higher Education Amendments of 1980 authorized PLUS loans to parents of dependent undergraduate students through the Guaranteed Student Loan Program.
+Self-supporting undergraduate and graduate students are now eligible under the Supplemental Loans for Students Program (SLS).
 Parents must begin repaying the loan within 60 days after the loan is made.
 Self-supporting students, on the other hand, may defer repayment while enrolled in school.